splunk/public-o11y-docs/sp-oncall/spoc-integrations/zendesk-bi-directional-integration.rst

 Requirements
 ==================

-* This integration is compatible with the Enterprise version of Splunk On-Call:
+* The Zendesk integration is compatible with the Enterprise version of Splunk On-Call.
-* This Zendesk integration makes use of outbound webhooks.
+* This optional acknowledge back steps make use of outbound webhooks.

 Enable the Zendesk integration in Splunk On-call
 ========================================================